-When you go on dates or you’re in a relationship, who is it that shows up?
+When you go on dates or are in a relationship, who shows up?
 Is it you, the whole you and nothing but the you?
-Or, is it your representative, the persona you send out that’s a glossier or more watered-down version of you that you think does the best job of selling you as future partner or spouse material?
+Or is it your representative, the persona you send out that’s a glossier or more watered-down version of you that you think does the best job of selling you as future partner or spouse material?
 In this week’s episode of The Baggage Reclaim Sessions, I delve into the subject of dating and relationship selves and why there can’t be too great a difference between these and our authentic selves.

 Some nuggets from the episode: